Redwars22/andrew-jrocket/README.md

-# andrew-jrocket
+# Andrew JRocket

 ![](https://cdn1.iconfinder.com/data/icons/space-filled-outline-35/64/Rocket-256.png)

-How to use JRocket:
+# SETTING UP JROCKET

 - Put it somewhere in your project.
 - Make the class you want to run JRocket at extend the JRocketTesting class